mrozekma/gir/README.md

 ## How to use

 gir is divided into two sections.
-The **command pane** shows the rebase todo list and is essentially the same view you would get from your text editor2.
+The **command pane** shows the rebase todo list and is essentially the same view you would get from your text editor.
 The **detail pane** (if your window is large enough) shows a diff of the currently selected commit for context:

 ![](/../doc-imgs/doc-imgs/before.png?raw=true)
 ![](/../doc-imgs/doc-imgs/after.png?raw=true)